addy-dclxvi/debian-bspwm-dotfiles/README.md

 File Browser Mode (Num 5)

-CMUS is a also good for online radio stream.
+Cmus is a also good for online radio stream.
 The artist and song title is displayed correctly.
 I save a copy of online radio stream files in this repository, in `~/Music` folder.